 Turtle Clan: Keepers of the Knowledge

-In the Iroquois Creation Story, the earth was created on the back of a turtle.
+In the Haudenosaunee Creation Story, the earth was created on the back of a turtle.
 It was there that life began to grow.
 The Turtle Clan represents the shifting of the earth and the cycles of the moon.
 The people of the Turtle Clan are considered the well of information and the keepers of the land.
 The responsibility of the Turtle Clan is everything that has to do with the environment.